fogfish/swarm/README.md

 ## Inspiration

-The library encourages developers to use Golang struct for asynchronous communication, which helps engineers to define domain models, write correct, maintainable code.
-The library uses generic programming style to abstract queueing systems into the idiomatic Golang channels `chan<- T` and `<-chan T`.
-See the design pattern [Distributed event-driven Golang channels](./doc/pattern.md) to learn philosophy and use-cases:
+The library encourages developers to use Golang struct for asynchronous communication with peers.
+It helps engineers to define domain models, write correct, maintainable code.
+This library (`swarm`) uses generic programming style to abstract queueing systems into the idiomatic Golang channels `chan<- T` and `<-chan T`.
+See the design pattern [Golang channels for distributed event-driven architecture](./doc/pattern.md) to learn philosophy and use-cases:
 1. **readability**: application uses pure Go code instead of vendor specific interfaces (learning time)
 2. **portability**: application is portable between various queuing systems or event brokers in same manner as sockets abstracts networking stacks (exchange queueing transport "on-the-fly" to resolve evolution of requirements)
 3. **testability**: unit testing focuses on pure biz logic, simplify dependency injections and mocking (pure unit tests).